wangle201210/eino-ext/components/model/ark/README.md

 go get github.com/cloudwego/eino-ext/components/model/ark@latest
 ```

+---

+## Chat Completion

+This model is used for standard chat and text generation tasks.

-## Quick Start
+### Quick Start

-Here's a quick example of how to use the Ark model:
+Here's a quick example of how to use the `ChatModel`:

 ```go
 package main